 Editorial guidelines and compliance

 All images supplied to the BBC must be factually representative of the editorial content of the programme they have been taken for.
-They must also abide by the BBC Editorial Policy guidelines.
+They must also abide by the BBC Editorial Policy guidelines including specific guidelines around depicting children.
 No images can be released to publicise the programme without written consent from the BBC Executive.

 Further information is available on the BBC Editorial Guidance website.